Veronica-Beligotti/ml-project-magic-telescope/README.md

 ### 2_Standard_ML_methods.ipynb

 Once the new features were established, training was carried out using different machine learning algorithms, including both scale-sensitive and scale-insensitive models.
 By analyzing the ROC curves and the corresponding AUC scores, the best performing methods were: Random Forest, XGBoost and Support Vector Machine.
+This result can be attributed to the ability of these models to handle non-linear relationships, characterized by noisy and correlated variables, which are characteristics typical of Hillas parameters.

 <p align="center">
   <img src="/images/ROC_simple_models.png" width="700">
 </p>

-This result can be attributed to the ability of these models to handle non-linear relationships, characterized by noisy and correlated variables, which are characteristics typical of Hillas parameters.
 Then a grid search was performed on all three models to optimize their regularization parameters in order to maximize classification performance in terms of AUC score.
-The most suitable model turned out to be XGBoost, a custom classification threshold was then selected to maximize the true positive rate while keeping the false positive rate below 5%.
+The most suitable model turned out to be XGBoost, custom classification thresholds were then selected to maximize the true positive rate while keeping the false positive rate below 5% or 10%, depending on the desired level of sensitivity.
 The model’s performance was evaluated using precision, recall, and the confusion matrix to ensure effective separation of gamma signals from background events.

 ### 3_MLP_Magic.ipynb